Keeanu Benton: Professional career

 Benton was selected by the Pittsburgh Steelers in the second round, 49th overall, of the 2023 NFL draft.
 On June 23, 2023, Benton signed a four-year rookie contract with the Steelers.
 As a rookie, Benton appeared in 17 games and started nine.
 He finished with one sack, 36 total tackles (16 solo), two passes defended, and two forced fumbles.

 On December 8, 2024, Benton recorded his first NFL interception, off Cleveland Browns quarterback Jameis Winston in a 27–14 Steelers win.

+On August 14, 2026, the Steelers signed Benton to a four-year, $72 million contract extension.